Baffbab/S010/README.md

 # S010
-Full client (Electron, ExtJS, ThreeJS, and a few others) for the three desktop/laptop platforms
+Full client (Electron, ExtJS, ThreeJS, and a few others) for the three desktop/laptop platforms Linux, Mac, and Windows.

 #Cloud9 Edtior
 Use this to install the edtior/debuger for this project.